sst/sst/www/docs/constructs/v1/GraphQLApi.md

 The URL of the Api.

 ## Methods
-An instance of `Api` has the following methods.
+An instance of `GraphQLApi` has the following methods.
 ### addRoutes

 ```ts